Oblarg/docs/CommandRewriteDesignDoc.md

 void cancelAll();
 ```

 Forceably ends the given commands, if they are currently scheduled.
-The commands will have their `interrupt()` methods called, rather than their `end()` methods.
+The commands will have `end(true)` called, rather than `end(false)` methods.
 Note that a command can be cancelled ever if it is not scheduled as `interruptible` - the `interruptible` tag *only* determines if the command can be interrupted by *another command* through its requirements.

 ##### Querying command state